Dominik Szoboszlai: Red Bull Salzburg

 During the 2017–18 season, he made his debut against Austria Wien on 27 May 2018.
 He entered the pitch in the 57th minute as a substitute for Enock Mwepu.
 He scored his first goal for the club in 6–0 Austrian Cup win against SC Eglo Schwarz.
 He scored his first league goal against Wacker Innsbruck on 17 March 2019.
 On 17 September 2019, he made his Champions League debut and scored his first goal in this competition against Genk in a 6–2 victory.

 He scored a hat-trick as Salzburg won 5–1 against Sturm Graz on 10 June 2020.
 He finished the season with 9 goals and 14 assists in 27 league matches, and was voted player of the season for 2019–20 in Austrian football's top tier, the Bundesliga.

 RB Leipzig

 On 17 December 2020, RB Leipzig announced the signing of Szoboszlai on a four-and-a-half-year contract, until June 2025.
 He became eligible to play in January 2021.
 With a reported price of €20 million, Szoboszlai became the most expensive Hungarian player in history.
-However, Szoboszlai could not feature in any match for RB Leipzig in the 2020–21 season due to a long-term injury.
-He finally debuted on 7 August 2021 in a German Cup game against SV Sandhausen where he entered the pitch in the 78th minute and scored three minutes later.
-On 20 August, he scored his first two goals in Bundesliga in a 4–0 win over VfB Stuttgart.
-On 17 April 2022, he scored the only goal of the match between Bayer 04 Leverkusen and Leipzig on the 30th game week of the 2021–22 Bundesliga season.
+However, he could not feature in any match for RB Leipzig in the 2020–21 season due to a long-term injury.

+Szoboszlai debuted for Leipzig on 7 August 2021 in a German Cup game against SV Sandhausen, where he entered the pitch in the 78th minute and scored three minutes later.
+On 20 August, he scored his first two goals in the Bundesliga in a 4–0 win over VfB Stuttgart.
+On 17 April 2022, he scored the only goal of the match between Bayer Leverkusen and Leipzig on the 30th game week of the 2021–22 Bundesliga.
+Throughout the 2021–22 league season, he made 31 appearances and scored 6 goals.

+In the 2022–23 Bundesliga season, Szoboszlai again totalled 31 appearances and 6 goals.
+He scored his first goal of the season in a 3–0 victory against Borussia Dortmund on 10 September 2022.
+On 27 January 2023, he scored a double against VfB Stuttgart to secure a 2–1 victory at the Red Bull Arena on the 18th matchday.
+He later scored the third goal in a surprise 3–1 win over Bayern Munich at the Allianz Arena on 20 May on the 33rd matchday.
+On 3 June, he scored the second goal in a 2–0 win against Eintracht Frankfurt in the DFB-Pokal final at the Olympiastadion in Berlin.